SURFQuantum/yotse/README.md

 ### Usage with SLURM

-In order to make usage with HPC resources and [SLURM](https://slurm.schedmd.com/documentation.html) as smooth and simple as possible, yotse can generate it's own SLURM files ready for execution.
+In order to make usage with HPC resources and [SLURM](https://slurm.schedmd.com/documentation.html) as smooth and simple as possible, yotse can generate its own SLURM files ready for execution.

 Simply specify your SLURM parameters (such as required nodes or time) and modules to be imported in the `SystemSetup` and then execute
 ```bash